drachenwald/dun-in-mara/practices.md

 [F2 Centre, Rialto](https://maps.app.goo.gl/sTfLasVUbuZxnufN9) every Tuesday 18:45 to 21:00.

 Cost:
-€10 for non-members (€6 student/unwaged)
+€14 for non-members (€10 student/unwaged)
-€8 for members (€5 student/unwaged).
+€10 for members (€8 student/unwaged).
 [Join SCA UK & Ireland](https://membermojo.co.uk/scauk)

 If it's your first time attending, there's no charge.

 You must be over 14.
+A parent or guardian must accompany any minor on their first visit and observe the activity so they can sign off on participation.

 What to bring: Clothing that allows you to move easily and training shoes such as runners.
 Bringing water to drink is a good idea.